How to Create a Budget for Your Small Business: A Step-by-Step Guide

 • Maintenance packages: $1,000/month

-Total estimated revenue: $4,000/month
+• Total estimated revenue: $4,000/month

 Step 2: List Your Fixed Expenses

-• Rent or coworking space
+• Rent or coworking space fees

-• Internet, phone, software subscriptions
+• Internet, phone, and software subscriptions

-• Accounting or legal fees
+• Accounting and legal fees

-• Insurance
+• Insurance premiums

 • Salaries or regular contractor payments